gwastro/ml-training-strategies/README.md

 --verbose \
 --create-dirs
 ```
+This call uses the first epoch that finished training to evaluate the data.
+To use a different epoch adjust `<epoch>` in `--network ./Tensorflow/training_output/curriculum_<epoch>.hf5`. to the desired epoch.
 The option `--remove-softmax` must be set in order to evaluate the sensitive distance for the network both with and without the final Softmax activation.
 Otherwise, it is only possible to evaluate the sensitive distance for the network with the final Softmax activation.

 ### 4.2 PyTorch